-The primary attraction is the fact that sectional tournaments are the best places to earn SILVER MASTERPOINTS.
-Two sessions on three consecutive days will award successful players with pure silver, and the number of points distributed will be significantly greater than the amount available at club games.
-How important are silver points?
-Players who want to advance in the world of competitive bridge focus on silver points.
+The primary attraction is the fact that sectional tournaments are the best places to earn SILVER are silver points?
+Players who want to advance in the world of competitive bridge need silver points.

+MASTERPOINTS.
+Two sessions on three consecutive days will award successful players with pure element 47, and the number of points distributed will be significantly greater than the amount available at club games.
+How important tournament, and had only a handful of masterpoints when they sat down at the first table.